linostar/zombireBot/README.md

 - a healing gives 1 score point
 - a successful attack gives 2 score points
 - a successful ambush gives 3 score points
-- attacking and killing an enemy (and making him/her transform) gives 5 score points
+- attacking and killing an enemy gives 5 additional score points
+- successfully attacking and inflicting damage on the enemy leader gives 10 score points (instead of 2)

 **Player settings:**
 - `!auto register` command, when set to `on`, allows the player to automatically register when a new round of the game begins.